edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 |29|file\_line|int|The line of the code file where the message originated|
 |30|stack\_trace|text|Stack trace text associated with this message|

-### Search the Cloudberry Database server log files
+### Search the Apache Cloudberry server log files

-Cloudberry Database provides a utility called `gplogfilter` can search through a Cloudberry Database log file for entries matching the specified criteria.
-By default, this utility searches through the Cloudberry Database coordinator log file in the default logging location.
+Apache Cloudberry provides a utility called `gplogfilter` can search through a Apache Cloudberry log file for entries matching the specified criteria.
+By default, this utility searches through the Apache Cloudberry coordinator log file in the default logging location.
 For example, to display the last three lines of each of the log files under the coordinator directory:

 ```shell
 gplogfilter -n 3